View Campus Events

 Assistant Professor of Mathematics, Computer Science and Physics

 Mathematics, Computer Science and Physics

 Paula Federico was selected as a 2009-2010 Exxon Mobil Project NExT Fell

-On Wednesday, April 19, 2017, Capital University celebrates its annual Honors Day with a symposium for undergraduate students featuring their original research projects and showcasing their scholarship activities.
+On Wednesday, April 18, 2018, Capital University celebrates its annual Honors Day with a symposium for undergraduate and graduate students featuring their original research projects and showcasing their scholarship activities.
 Capital University is an institutional member of the Council on Undergraduate Research.